keptn/lifecycle-toolkit/docs/docs/getting-started/lifecycle-management.md

 Note that the name of the `KeptnAppContext` resource needs to match the name of the automatically created `KeptnApp` and the value present in the `keptn.sh/app` or `app.kubernetes.io/part-of` annotations.
+In this case it needs to be `keptndemoapp`.
 An example of `KeptnAppContext`:

 ```yaml